Atomistic simulations of nanoindentation in single crystalline tungsten: The role of interatomic potentials: Results

+A final remark on the use of different interatomic potentials is the computational time and resources that need to be utilized for performing MD simulations of nanoindentation test.
+Thus, the lammps software was used in the institutional linux cluster with 120 Intel(R) Xeon(R) CPU E5-2680 v2 processors at 2.80GHz with computer wall time of 269 mins for Marinica et al; 165 mins for Wang et al.; 63 mins for Mason et al. (EAM+FS); 1569 min for Hiremath et al. (Modified EAM); and 3315 mins for tabGAP.
+Although the tabGAP simulations are faster than the original GAP approach, it is considerable slower than EAM based simulations and provides a better modeling for mechanical testing, as shown in this paper.

-It is well know that dislocation glide in BCC metals is mainly governed by the Peierls barrier, which measures the stress that needs to be applied in order to move a dislocation core to the next atomic valley in the glide plane.
-Thus, the ‘lasso‘ mechanism is observed by both methods, suggesting that the main dislocation nucleation mechanism remains analogous to other BCC metals.
-Moreover, the Peierls barrier is smaller for edge dislocations than for screw dislocations, where the BCC metal plasticity is dominated by the sluggish glide of screw dislocation segments, as shown by our MD simulations.
-The visualization of the dislocation dynamics during nanoindentation test by both approaches is reported in the supplementary material of this paper.
+It is well known that dislocation glide in BCC metals is mainly governed by the Peierls barrier, which measures the stress that needs to be applied in order to move a dislocation core to the next atomic valley in the glide plane.
+Thus, the ‘lasso‘ mechanism, as mentioned, is observed by all methods, suggesting that the main dislocation nucleation mechanism remains analogous to other BCC metals \cite{JavVarilla,DOMINGUEZGUTIERREZ2021141912}.
+Moreover, the Peierls barrier is smaller for edge dislocations than for screw dislocations, where the BCC metal plasticity is dominated by the sluggish glide of screw dislocation segments, as shown by our MD simulations \cite{PhysRevMaterials.4.023601,PhysRevMaterials.2.073608}.